How To Catch Market Reversals with the Double Top and Double Bottom Pattern

 Fig 1.
 E-mini Futures 1H Chart

-PS: Unlike the market bottoms, the second market top broke above the first.
+PS: Unlike the double bottom patterns, the second double top pattern broke slightly above the first before reversing.

 XAU/USD 1D Chart

-Despite being in a relative downtrend from April to November 2022, the Gold/US Dollar chart formed significant bottoms that could’ve been exploited intra-day.
+Despite being in a relative downtrend from April to November 2022, the Gold/US Dollar chart formed significant double bottom patterns that could’ve been exploited intra-day.

 XAU/USD 1D Chart